patrk/pyPTE/README.md

 ## License

-`pyPTE` is released under the MIT License.
+`pyPTE` is released under the GPL-3.0 license.
 For more details, see the [LICENSE](https://github.com/patrk/pyPTE/blob/master/LICENSE) file.